 What Are A Caveator’s Rights?

 A caveat is a document filed with the probate court to provide notice to the court that there is an interested party who wants to be notified if an estate is opened.
-It allows a beneficiary or creditor to receive notice of a petition for administration without having to open a probate administration themselves.
+It entitles a beneficiary or creditor to receive notice of a petition for administration without having to open a probate administration themselves.
 Caveats are often filed by potential estate beneficiaries or creditors to notify them if a probate estate is opened.

+Caveators do not have the same rights when it comes to the timing of the filing of the caveat.
 A potential beneficiary can file a caveat prior to the death of the individual.
 A creditor must wait until the individual passes away.

 As the Florida appellate court stated, a caveat prevents a nominated personal representative from opening a probate estate without notifying the person who filed the caveat.
 Under Florida law, if a caveat is not filed, a person nominated as personal representative in a will can admit the will to probate in Florida without prior notice to other interested persons.

 By filing a caveat and lodging objections prior to appointment of the personal representative, the nominated personal representative will usually be prohibited from using estate funds to fight the will contest.
 In addition, a caveat also prevents untrustworthy beneficiaries from making misrepresentations to the court without a chance for the person who filed the caveat to contest the will prior to the admission of the will to probate.
-Thus, filing a caveat grants important rights of notice and due process to the caveator, and is a great way to make sure that you get notice of a probate.
+Thus, filing a caveat grants important rights of notice and due process to caveators, and is a great way to make sure that you get notice of a probate.